La Lana: 2010–2019: The change of image

-In March 2010, she released another single "Kopija" (Copy), a lead single off her compilation album of the same name.
+In March 2010, she released the single "Kopija" (Copy), which served as the lead single for her compilation album of the same name.
 In May 2011, she visited Belgrade and appeared in a number of shows in Serbia, Macedonia and Slovenia, performing the last single off Kopija, "Ubile usne moje" (My Lips Have Killed).
 In 2012, she released her fourth album Pobjede i porazi, which was characterized by more mature sound than her previous studio efforts.
-The following year she performed a song "La la land" off the album at the CMC Festival in Vodice.
+The following year she performed the song "La la land" off the album at the CMC Festival in Vodice.
 She concluded the year with a collaboration with Croatian hip-hop group Connect, titled "Noć bez granica" (Night Without Limits).

 Throughout 2014 she released a number of singles such as "Duša hrvatska" (Croatian Soul), the revenue of which was donated to the victims of 2014 Southeast Europe floods as part of the humanitarian action organized by HDS ZAMP, "Majica" (T-shirt) and "Hollywood".
-The following year she released "Od najgorih najbolji" (The Best of the Worst), a second duet with Luka Nižetić following 2006's "Prava ljubav".
+The following year she released "Od najgorih najbolji" (The Best of the Worst), the second duet with Luka Nižetić following 2006's "Prava ljubav".
 In the summer she dropped "Ludo ljeto" (Crazy Summer).
 The song received positive reviews from critics and it was performed at the CMC Festival in Vodice and X Factor Adria.

 In 2016 she took part in Tvoje lice zvuči poznato, Croatian version of Your Face Sounds Familiar, finishing third.
 In 2017 Jurčević released her fifth album Tabu, which received positive reviews.
 It was preceded by singles "Kim Kardashian", "Daj da plovimo" (Let's Sail) as well as the title track (Taboo).
 She released two singles in 2018, "Usne od milijun watti" (Million Watt Lips) and "Upalimo ljubav" (Let's Turn On Love) with Luka Basi, before taking a hiatus.